Skip to product information

 Step into the heart of Moroccan home cooking in this four-week culinary journey led by our expert Dadas.
 Each Tuesday evening in November, you’ll explore a beloved Moroccan dish or tradition, mastering essential techniques and flavor combinations that define the country’s rich and diverse cuisine.

-From vibrant seasonal salads to the comforting depth of a beef tagine and the sweetness of classic almond desserts, this series is ideal for curious home cooks, food lovers, and anyone eager to bring the warmth of Morocco into their kitchen.
+From vibrant seasonal salads to the comforting depth of a beef tagine and the sweetness of classic harira, this series is ideal for curious home cooks, food lovers, and anyone eager to bring the warmth of Morocco into their kitchen.

 Class Lineup